GSA/training-pathway-data-practitioner/codealong-version-control/Lab_1.md

 2. Click the **New issue** button.

 3. Give the issue a title that you'll be able to remember later.
+See the screenshot below for an example.

 4. Type a brief but useful description.
 See the screenshot below for an example.